israkhan-ba/LearnJS/README.md

-This is Learn JS project.
+This is my Learn JS project.

 The purpose of this project is to track and share my learning about JavaScript including

 1. What, Why and How of each things in JS that I had passed.
 2. Share some ideas and concept for learning and developments.
 3. List of things to involve with, doing, making, learning.